alireza-mh/RawApp/README.md

 # RawApp
 [![Build Status](https://travis-ci.org/alireza-mh/RawApp.svg?branch=master)](https://travis-ci.org/alireza-mh/RawApp)

-raw application with es6 with jest and gulp.
+Raw application with es6 with jest and gulp. this project have rollup and webpack config you can use eather one of theme.
 ## Installation
 clone the project and just install dependencies and you are good to go.
 ```sh